acidburn0zzz/nolith-release-tools/doc/security.md

 1. Mark any applicable previous releases as vulnerable on [version.gitlab.com].
 1. Ensure the blog post discloses as much information about the vulnerability as is responsibly possible.
-We aim for clarity and transparency when possible, avoiding secrecy and ambiguity.
+We aim for clarity and transparency, and try to avoid secrecy and ambiguity.
 1. Coordinate with the Marketing team to send out a security newsletter.
 1. If the vulnerability was responsibly disclosed to us by a security researcher, ensure they're [publicly acknowledged] and thank them again